 "Medication" means a prescription or over-the-counter drug.
 For purposes of this chapter only, medication includes dietary supplements.

-"Medication administration" means performing a set of tasks to ensure a client takes medications, and includes the following:
+"Medication administration" means performing a set of tasks that include the following:

 (1) checking the client's medication record;